Three children, two adults found dead in Brandenburg | DW | 04.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-German police have found five dead bodies in a home south of the capital Berlin.
-The deceased had gunshot and stab wounds prompting a homicide investigation.
+German police have found the bodies of five people in a home south of the capital, Berlin.
+The victims showed signs of gunshot and stab wounds, prompting officials to launch a homicide investigation.

-Police cordoned off a single-family house in the town of Königs Wusterhausen, Brandenburg, after bodies of five people were discovered, three of whom were children

-German police on Saturday, found the bodies of five people, among them three children in the town of Königs Wusterhausen in Brandenburg.
+German police uncovered the bodies of five people, including three children, in the town of Königs Wusterhausen in Brandenburg on Saturday.

-According to police the deceased showed signs of having been shot and stabbed, and have launched a criminal investigation.
+The victims showed signs of having been shot and stabbed, the public prosecutor's office and police said in a joint statement.

 "We are working on the assumption that this is a homicide," a police spokesperson said.

 Police said they received a call from a person shortly before noon, who was concerned that the residents of the home were nowhere to be seen.
-Once police arrived it was established that the occupants of the house were deceased.
+Witnesses also reported seeing lifeless people in the house.
+Once police arrived at the scene, it was established that the occupants had died.

-Three of the dead were children aged four, eight and 10, and the two adults aged 40.
+Three of the dead were children aged 4, 8 and 10.
+The two adults were both aged 40, police said.

 The bodies were found in a family home located in the state of Brandenburg, which borders the capital, Berlin.